cloudmesh-community/hid-sp18-710/paper/paper.md

 ahead and take an iterative approach.
 Based on the need of application, one have to choose which NoSQL database we are going to migrate to [@aws].

+:o: sentence missing that introduces the next sections

 ### Planning